lexibank/tlopo/out/vol3/chapter11.md

 Nut and fruit trees      3 31

 Pandanus dubius is a coastal species distributed from the Philippines southeastward as far as Vanuatu, where it is sometimes cultivated.
 It is the pandanus species with the broadest and stiffest leaves in the Bismarcks, 2 m or more in length and up to 16cm wide.
-The syncarps are made up of fingers 10-13cm long, 5-9cm wide, angular, but unlike other species not grooved (Figure 11.5, right)[^19] (Peekel1984: 41, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 212-213).
+The syncarps are made up of fingers 10-13cm long, 5-9cm wide, angular, but unlike other species not grooved (Figure 11.5, right)[^19] ([Peekel 1984](../references.md#source-Peekel1984): 41, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 212-213).

 The fruiting spike is edible but rarely eaten, [Sorensen](../references.md#source-Sorensen1950) ([1950](../references.md#source-Sorensen1950)) reports for the Ninigos and [Walter & Sam](../references.md#source-WalterandSam2002) ([2002](../references.md#source-WalterandSam2002): 212) for Vanuatu.
-The leaves are used for thatching, and with the spiny parts removed dried leaves are sewn together as mats and large baskets ([Sorensen 1950](../references.md#source-Sorensen1950), Peekel1984: 41).
+The leaves are used for thatching, and with the spiny parts removed dried leaves are sewn together as mats and large baskets ([Sorensen 1950](../references.md#source-Sorensen1950), [Peekel 1984](../references.md#source-Peekel1984): 41).

-The POc term for P. dubius was &ast;pakum.[^20]
+The POc term for P. dubius was _&ast;pakum_.[^20]

 <table>
 <tr>